 FREE Downloadable Guide: Getting employed with a felony isn't a simple task and we've created this guide to help.
 Whether you are looking to work for others or want to become self employed, this guide will explain your options and provide you with tips along the way.
 50,000+ people have gotten this guide and we receive emails daily thanking us for creating it.

-RecordGone.com: The root cause of all of your problems is the felony on your record, and this company can try to fix that.
+Expungement Services: The root cause of all of your problems is the felony on your record, and we have partners to fix that.
 They focus exclusively on sealing and expunging criminal records for those that need a second chance.
-Because of their focus in felony expungement, they are cheaper and faster than the competitors.

 Curadebt.com: Debt is a topic that no one likes to discuss, but it's one of the things that many former felons have due to bills piling up while incarcerated.
 Curadebt has done an amazing job helping people since they were founded in 2000 and even offers free credit counseling consultation with no strings attached.